Wichita man, dog killed when pickup truck crashes into semi near Viola - NewsBreak

 Wichita man, dog killed when pickup truck crashes into semi near Viola

 VIOLA, Kan.
 (KAKE) - A 61-year-old Wichita man and one of two dogs in his pickup truck have died after a crash involving a semi in southwest Sedgwick County.
 The accident was reported just after 1 p.m.
 Wednesday on K-42 near West 87th Street South, a few miles northeast of Viola.
-Trooper Chad Crittenden with the Kansas Highway Patrol said the GMC pickup was heading west when it crossed the center line.www.kake.com
+Trooper Chad Crittenden with the Kansas Highway Patrol said the GMC pickup was heading west when it crossed the center line and hit an eastbound semi.www.kake.com

 Comments / 0